choushen/pz-server-mod-manager/README.md

 ### Windows

-Download the .exe from the dist folder and run it.
+Download the .exe run it.

 ### **Clone, Build, and Run the Project**